“Hair – something that we do not cherish till it is gone.”

 - There are also costs related to the initial consult as well as after-care products.

 9. What makes a good hair transplant result?

 Hair transplant is an art as much as it is science.
 A well-constructed hair line helps to frame the face and enhance one’s overall appearance.

 A bad result is when there is suboptimal growth of hair at the recipient site and the appearance of the hairline is unnatural.

-10. Why you should choose your hair transplant doctor in Singapore wisely?
+10. Why should you choose your hair transplant doctor in Singapore wisely?